Up to list of GNU SETL manuals

 The options include:

-The presence of -lang-setl also tells setlcpp to observe the SETL_INCLUDE_PATH environment variable (see SETL_INCLUDE_PATH).
+The -lang-setl option also makes setlcpp recognize the SETL_INCLUDE_PATH environment variable.

 info -f ./cpp.info